Ducasse/Myg/doc/Architecture.md

 - MineSweeper is static but not isolated since an element may influence its neighbors.

-- Sokoban is dynamic in the sense that elements such as boxes and the player change position during the course of the game.
+- Sokoban is dynamic in the sense that elements such as boxes and the player change position during the game.

 ### Basic relationships between domain and graphical elements